CanevottiAlessia/miR-RF/README.md

 Each pre-miRNA is assigned to one of four classes:

-- R (Resilient): pre-miRNAs initially classified as "valid" that do not show a significant enrichment of LoF variants (FDR > 0.05);
+- R (Resilient): pre-miRNAs initially classified as "valid" not showing a significant enrichment of LoF variants;
-- D (Dispensable): pre-miRNAs initially classified as "valid" that show a significant enrichment of LoF variants compared to the expected number (FDR ≤ 0.05);
+- D (Dispensable): pre-miRNAs initially classified as "valid" showing a significant enrichment of LoF variants;
-- I (Inducible): pre-miRNAs initially classified as "non-valid" that show a significant enrichment of GoF variants (FDR ≤ 0.05);
+- I (Inducible): pre-miRNAs initially classified as "non-valid" showing a significant enrichment of GoF variants;
-- S (Spurious): pre-miRNAs initially classified as "non-valid" that do not show a significant enrichment of GoF variants (FDR > 0.05).
+- S (Spurious): pre-miRNAs initially classified as "non-valid" not showing a significant enrichment of GoF variants.

 ---